AFLplusplus/AFLplusplus/qemu_mode/README.persistent.md

 This increases the speed by a factor between x2 and x5, hence it is very, very valuable.

-The persistent mode is currently only available for x86/x86_64 targets.
+The persistent mode is currently only available for x86/x86_64, arm and aarch64 targets.

 ## 2) How use the persistent mode